$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Mutually Singular POVMs

 \subsection{Direct sums and $\cst$-extreme points}

-We explore the property of being $\cst$-extreme or extreme for direct sums of mutually singular POVMs.
+We explore the properties of being $\cst$-extreme or extreme for direct sums of mutually singular POVMs.
 Generally it is enough to look at individual components to obtain the same property for direct sums.